 This last one might not be an essential travel app for some people, but if you’re a light sleeper like me, it may just make the difference between getting a full night’s sleep or not.
 It’s a free app that I’ve had forever and love.
 It plays holographic audio of a variety of nature sounds.

 If I’m in a street-facing hotel room on a busy street, I usually play the river sounds on a timer to fall asleep.
 And when I’m on a noisy plane or bus, I like to pop in my earbuds and listen to waves crashing to relax.
 It really helps calm me down during (and after) hectic travel days.

-I hope this list of the best travel apps for 2020 was helpful!
+I hope this list of the best travel apps was helpful!
 It’s taken me a while to figure out which apps are essential for travel and which ones I’d rather delete to make more space for photos and videos, and the apps above are definitely keepers!
 As travel bloggers, we use these apps on an almost daily basis during our travels.